-Covered with multicoloured mosaics, the main element of these places, the very famous salamander of the park Guell is the object of an incontestable photo souvenir of the park.
+Covered by multicoloured trencadis (a kind of mosaic made from ceramic fragments), the main element of these places that welcomes you to the park, the very famous salamander (or Dragon) of Guell Park is an undeniable photo souvenir of the park.

-Once inside the monumental area of Guell Park, you can contemplate this fountain in the middle of a magnificent staircase.
+Once inside the monumental area of the Guell Park, you can contemplate this fountain located in the middle of a magnificent staircase.

 Highly appreciated as a meeting place, the Guell Park undulating bench, the largest undulating bench in the world covered with broken and mismatched pieces of coloured earthenware or glass (Trencadis), twists its 110 metres along the central square of the park (Plaza de la Naturaleza) to highlight the thousand and one colours of its impressive mosaics and offers perfect ergonomics for enjoying the exceptional views of Barcelona.